What is a Kava Bar? Explained | feel free

 Kava bars are popping up all over the US, populating the streets of metropolitan cities as beacons of relaxation and healing.
 If you’ve seen a few show up in your neighborhood and wondered, "What is a kava bar?"
 Then you’ve come to the right place.

-Kava bars are like traditional bars that serve alcohol, with one caveat: they serve kava-infused beverages and products instead.
+Kava bars are like traditional bars, with one caveat: they serve kava-infused beverages and products instead.
 These can include kava concentrates, kava teas, kava shots, and much more—all served in a laid-back, convivial atmosphere.

 If you’re curious to know more about kava bars, including the kava bar age limit, the type of people you can find at these places, the kinds of experiences kava bars can provide, and how to find a local kava bar near you, read on.